- Home

 - Consult a specialized accountant to optimize your taxation

-- Systematically declare your furnished rentals to the SII
+- Systematically declare furnished rentals to the SII

 Rental Income Tax

-Rental income must be declared in your annual tax return (Form 22).
+Rental income must be declared in your annual tax return (Form 22, filed in April).
 It is added to your other income and taxed according to the progressive income tax scale.

 Capital Gains Tax

-Capital gains tax applies when selling property purchased after 2004.
-The rate is 10% on capital gains, with a cumulative lifetime exemption of 8,000 UF for individuals.
+When selling property purchased after 2004.
+The rate is 10% on capital gains for tax residents, with a cumulative lifetime exemption of 8,000 UF (approximately USD 280,000).
+Properties purchased before 2004 are exempt.

-Capital gain = Sale price - Purchase price adjusted for inflation (IPC).
-If the capital gain exceeds your remaining exemption credit, the excess is taxed at 10%.
+Sale price minus purchase price adjusted for inflation (IPC).
+If the gain is within your remaining 8,000 UF lifetime credit, no tax is due.
+Gains exceeding the credit are taxed at 10%.

-Yes, but only if you are a Chilean tax resident at the time of sale.
-Non-residents pay 35% tax on the total capital gain.
+Only if you are a Chilean tax resident at the time of sale.
+Non-residents pay 35% on the total capital gain with no exemption — a significant difference.

 Real Estate VAT (IVA)

-If considered furnished rental with services (cleaning, linens), yes.
-An Airbnb rental without services may be unfurnished depending on circumstances.
+If the rental includes services (cleaning, linens), it is generally considered furnished and subject to VAT.
+A bare Airbnb rental without services may be classified differently depending on circumstances.

 Tax Optimization

 Companies lose the 8,000 UF capital gains exemption and pay 27% corporate tax.
-Advantageous for large estates or complex estate planning.
+A company structure can be advantageous for large portfolios or estate planning, but for a single property, buying in your own name is usually better.

-Flat 35% tax on gross rental income, 35% on total capital gains, obligation to appoint a tax representative in Chile.
+Flat 35% tax on gross rental income (no deductions), 35% on total capital gains (no exemption), and an obligation to appoint a tax representative in Chile.
+If you plan to sell, consider timing the sale while you are still a tax resident.

 Fines of 10% to 30% of tax due, plus interest.
-In serious cases: up to 200% fine and possible criminal prosecution.
+In serious cases, up to 200% fine and possible criminal prosecution.
+Undeclared VAT can lead to administrative closure of your tax registration.

 Do you want to go more in detail?